 Based on constructivists design new types of tableware, armatures and furniture which were easy to handle were created for factory mass production.

-In my collection I try to combine the most typical style elements of the both cultural movements - constructivism and perestroika - in order to create a new, innovative style.
+Typical style elements of both cultural movements are combined - constructivism and perestroika - in order to create a new, innovative style.

 Overall reminds workers overalls of 1920 - 1930s, but it is made of high quality wool, which again corresponds with the fashion trends of the 1980s.

-Prints on the outfits are inspired by textile and posters of the 1920s as well as perestroika artists Georgy Litichevskiy and Gosha Ostretsov.
+Prints on the outfits are inspired by textile and posters of the 1920s as well as perestroika artists.

 Some of the prints motifs are symbolic - white star - symbol of the future and hope, or arrows and lightnings - symbols of rapid changes.